 Natural Language Generation (NLG) is a technology for building software systems that can “write”, ie, that can produce explanations, summaries, narratives, and so forth in English and other human languages.

 For a (relatively) non-technical description of NLG, see the relevant wikipedia pages (I wrote most of these).
 You can also read my book, Building Natural Language Generation Systems.
 It is pretty old (published in 2000), but I think its still a reasonable description of the fundamental concepts of NLG.
+See also my blog post, How do I Learn about NLG?

 Natural Language Generation is a type of Natural Language Processing (NLP).
 Other well known types of NLP include machine translation, sentiment analysis, and speech recognition.
 NLG and NLP are types of Artificial Intelligence (AI), along with topics such as robotics, computer vision, and game playing.